 To dig into a specific group, group type, hierarchy, etc, use the 'People' filter.
 Also important to note that unless there are at least five submissions for a group, the results will not appear.
 This rule helps to keep people's identities anonymous and further create psychological safety.
 If a group only has three members, that group's results will not populate until there are at least five submissions.

-When viewing by themes on the 'Survey results' page, there are some additional steps you can take to understand the results.
-If survey settings allow, you can also respond to feedback using the Themes view.
+When viewing by Themes, there are some additional steps you can take to understand the results.
+If survey settings allow, you can also respond to optional feedback using the 'Themes' view.

 1️⃣ Easily see how many questions were asked for each theme.
 To expand and view the questions for each theme, click View questions (#).